fontsource/mass-publish/README.md

 ## How It Works

-1. Use Nodegit to compare the last known mass-publish commit (or custom commit) with current to find differences.
+1. Use Nodegit to compare the last known mass-publish commit (or custom hash) with the latest commits and determine the changes from the diff.
-2. Pull latest versions from the NPM registry and bump package.json in the specified range.
+2. Bump packages and validate they are publishable by comparing versions on the NPM registry using package-json.
-3. Pack and publish all packages.

-git diff 136545a8c7a59c170249a46673efedb9c2627c1d --name-only -- packages/
+3. Use pacote and libnpmpublish to pack and publish the packages using an async queue.